narwalayush4/Big-Bang/README.md

  **Step 1: Fetch movie details
 Details of about 850 movies including:**
-Ratings (from all platforms)
+Ratings (from all platforms),
-Plot
+plot,
-Language
+language,
-Similar Movie/ TV Show
+similar movies,
-Year of release
+year of release,
-Duration
+duration,
-Genre
+genre,
-Cast
+cast,
-User reviews
+user reviews,
-Platform (where to watch)
+platform (where to watch),
-Was fetched from websites like imdb , rotten tomatoes and metacritic .
+were fetched from websites like imdb , rotten tomatoes and metacritic .
 This was done using Rapid api,  the world's largest API hub, which provides us with an api key and using python .
 The file /data/fetch.py contains the code for the same.
 The data collected is stored in the file ‘imdb_final4.csv’

 **Step 2:**
 A model for storing the movie details was made in cinema/members/models.py.The data from the csv file was then stored in a sqlite database in django .